If you want to bake something special, German Baumkuchen should be your first choice. Astonish and indulge your guests with this unusual cake!

-Then melt your chocolate in a double boiler on the stove, or in a heatproof dish in the microwave, stirring occasionally until completely melted.
+Melt your chocolate in a double boiler on the stove, or in a heatproof dish in the microwave, stirring occasionally until completely melted.

 Pour the melted chocolate over the cake, and spread in an even layer.
 Then place in the refrigerator to cool, until the chocolate coating has hardened.

-Don’t go Baking Up the Wrong Tree!
+Don’t Go Baking Up the Wrong Tree!

 While it’s true that the patience required to make such a special cake isn’t for everyone, the results are well worth the effort, and you can look forward to sharing this scrumptious dessert with guests who are sure to be surprised.